darklang/rescript-tea/doc/integration_react-bs-tea.md

 ## ReasonReact Integration Example

+*This doc is out of date.
+Contributions that help bring it up to date are welcome!*

 This example describes how to integrate the Bucklescript TEA framework into a ReasonReact component.
 This is useful if you want to migrate an existing ReasonReact project to use Bucklescript TEA, or simply use it for a single component.
 You'll soon learn to love "The Elm Architecture" way of designing frontend components and their logic.

 See issue https://github.com/OvermindDL1/bucklescript-tea/issues/121 for the beginning of this discussion.
 The resulting code can be seen below.